-Visual Arts provides opportunities for students to enjoy the making and studying of art.
+Visual Arts provides opportunities for students to enjoy making and studying art.
 It builds an understanding of the role of art in all forms of media, in both the contemporary and historical worlds.
 It enables students to represent and communicate their ideas and interests through artworks and to become informed about, understand and write about their contemporary world.

-Students learn about the pleasure and enjoyment of making different kinds of artworks in 2D, 3D and 4D (time-based) forms.
-They learn to represent their ideas and interests with reference to contemporary trends and how artists including painters, sculptors, photographers and ceramists, make artworks.
+Students learn about the pleasure and enjoyment of making different kinds of artworks in 2D and 3D forms.
+They learn to represent their ideas and interests with reference to contemporary trends and how artists including painters, sculptors and photographers make artworks.